Drawing, Scanning, Animating and Video Rendering

 Note: Don't go back to look at earlier frames, or they will change to the currently visble layer!
 Also, don't rearrange the order of frames after you've begun animating!
-The animation frames will all change!
+The animation frames will all change.

 If your frames are not already timed at 0.1 sec: SELECT ALL of your frames (by using the menu accessible from the top right of the timeline panel).
 Set the duration time for the first frame to 0.1 sec. and the same duration will be set for all frames.
 100 frames at 0.1 second each will result in a 10-second piece.

 If you have just one title frame and you want it to run for one second - don't change its frame rate to 1.0 sec. - this will screw up the video conversion.
-Instead, duplicate it nine times sio there are ten copies.
+Instead, duplicate it nine times so there are ten copies.
 In total, it will run for one second.
 Do the same for the credit frame.
 (If you have multiple title frames or credit frames, then proceed accordingly.)

 SAVE.
 Keep this .psd file in reserve in case you need to make changes.